Life Is Peachy: Critical reception

+Contemporary

 Life Is Peachy received mainly mixed reviews from critics.
 Stephen Thomas Erlewine of AllMusic wrote: "Korn add enough elements of alternative rock song structure to make the music accessible to the masses, and their songwriting has continued to improve."
 Mörat of Kerrang! rated the album four out of five stars.
 He wrote that Davis' vocals are "filled with rage and hatred and bile", and he opined that what "makes the band" is the "bare emotion" in his voice.
 He highlighted the darkness and heaviness of the music, which occasionally showcased a "weird funky vibe".
 Dominic Hilton of Guitarist wrote, "Life Is Peachy shows no let-up in the psychotic style, and is safely tipped to establish Korn as the new standard" in metal.
 Hard Force magazine rated the album 3 out of 5.
 They wrote that although Korn retains its trademark elements showcased in the 1994 debut album, the band "radicalizes its discourse" on Life Is Peachy, making it harder to pin down.

 Adrian Bromley of Chronicles of Chaos wrote that he was "impressed with the strength and sound quality" Korn "has been able to magnify with Life Is Peachy".
 Los Angeles Times critic Mike Boehm called the album a "gloomy hard-rock record".
 Ian Winwood of Metal Hammer found the album "so noisy and heavy that it is impossible to pose to" and stated, "Korn sound like nothing that has preceded them".
 He concluded his review with: "Classic".
 Jon Pareles of The New York Times wrote: "Korn has learned more than a few tricks from Nine Inch Nails, and it's not above using invective for simple shock value.
 But the chip on its shoulder sounds genuine."
 Entertainment Weekly said the album was a "primal scream" and left the "impression that frontman Jonathan Davis is turning his well-publicized childhood traumas into a cheap marketing device".
 They gave it a C− and said that it "may be of interest to mental-health professionals."
 Stephen Thompson of the A.V.
 Club panned Life Is Peachy, calling the album "nothing but plain old, ham-fisted, butt-stupid heavy metal".
 Lucky Clark of the Sun Journal wrote that he "experienced the full-throttle cacophony of rage and musical mayhem" captured in the album.